wiwaszko-intel/scenescape/docs/user-guide/other-topics/how-to-configure-dlstreamer-video-pipeline.md

-# How to Configure DLStreamer Video Pipeline
+# How to Configure Deep Learning Streamer Video Pipeline

 ## Video Pipeline Configuration in UI Camera Calibration Page (in Kubernetes Deployment)

-When Intel® SceneScape is deployed in a Kubernetes environment, you can configure DLStreamer video pipelines directly through the camera calibration web interface.
+When Intel® SceneScape is deployed in a Kubernetes environment, you can configure Deep Learning Streamer (DL Streamer) video pipelines directly through the camera calibration web interface.
 This provides a user-friendly way to generate and customize GStreamer pipelines for your cameras without manually editing configuration files.

 ### Accessing the Camera Calibration Page